 Last night saw me at an annoying hotel in Pori, for lack of a camp site near-by.
 There was no reception and one had to book online in advance or through a terminal in the ‘lobby’.
 Payment by card only.
 Their mail server (DNS, really) is badly configured, so that I didn’t receive their confirmation email with the access code for the door, and had to call them on an expensive phone number twice.

-The temperature inside the room, once I finally got there, was too high for my taste, but it was not possible to open the windows or to change the aircon.
+The temperature inside the room, once I finally got there, was too high for my taste, but it was not possible to open the windows or to adjust the aircon.

 Anyway, enough of the rambling.
 After yesterday’s maths puzzle I decided to hop on a train and travel to Oulu (takes ~650km off my route) on my ‘day off’.
 Finish trains are nice.
 Comfy, with uncomplicated wi-fi, and proper aircon.